Myasuka/flink-table-store-101/real-time-update/README.md

 ```

 ### Step2 - Download Flink Release, FTS and Other Dependencies
-This demo uses  [Flink 1.14.5 release](https://flink.apache.org/downloads.html#apache-flink-1145), and the extra dependecies needed are
+This demo uses  Flink 1.17-SNAPSHOT, and the extra dependecies needed are
 - Flink MySQL CDC connector
-- FTS compiled on master branch with Flink 1.14 profile
+- FTS compiled on master branch with Flink 1.16 profile
 - Hadoop Bundle Jar

-To ease the preparation，the mentioned dependecies are already packed under the directory of `flink-table-store-101/flink/lib` of this repository, you can directly download and put them under `flink-1.14.5/lib` on your local machine.
+To ease the preparation，the mentioned dependecies are already packed under the directory of `flink-table-store-101/flink/lib` of this repository, you can directly download and put them under `flink-1.17-SNAPSHOT/lib` on your local machine.
 If you prefer do it by yourself, you can also reach to

 - [flink-sql-connector-mysql-cdc-2.2.1.jar](https://repo1.maven.org/maven2/com/ververica/flink-sql-connector-mysql-cdc/2.2.1/flink-sql-connector-mysql-cdc-2.2.1.jar)
 - [Hadoop Bundle Jar](https://repo.maven.apache.org/maven2/org/apache/flink/flink-shaded-hadoop-2-uber/2.8.3-10.0/flink-shaded-hadoop-2-uber-2.8.3-10.0.jar)